pswpswpsw/SKDMD/README.md

 # SKDMD
 Sparsity-promoting Kernel Dynamic Mode Decomposition

-## Motivation and Goal
+## Motivations

+- **Why throwing everything in a neural network?**
-- neural network approach for finding Koopman operators can be suffered from bad training, time consuming, resulting from the non-convex optimization nature
+  - neural network approach for finding Koopman operators suffered from bad minimizer, time consuming, resulting from the non-convex optimization nature
+- **Why not using classical convex algorithm?**
   - classical nonlinear Koopman analysis method (e.g., EDMD, KDMD) suffers from choosing an **accurate** and **informative** Koopman invariant subspace in Kernel DMD
+- **Not every nonlinear dynamical system requires a neural network to search for Koopman operator**
-- we rethink modes selection in EDMD/KDMD as a *multi-task learning* problem
+  - we resolve the issue of classical traditional by rethinking modes selection in EDMD/KDMD as a *multi-task learning* problem
+  - demonstration on several strongly transient flows shows the effectiveness of the algorithm for providing an accurate reduced-order-model (ROM)

 <img src="new_framework.png" alt="drawing" width="900"/>